tianlongc/WIA1002_UM/README.md

 Feel free to fork and submit a pull request to improve my content.
 Thanks!

 # 🧷 References
 Deep Apologies!
-Sorry that I can't remember all of the names of senior that help me throughout this course but here are the repositories I usually refer to
+Sorry that I can't remember all of the names of seniors that help me throughout this course but here are the repositories I usually refer to
 - https://github.com/LimJY03/WIA1002_UM
 - https://github.com/szeyu/WIA1002-Collections
 - https://github.com/The-Missing-UMCS/UM-WIA1002